Skip to main content

 • A simple script the electrician can use at the end of a successful job

-• How to introduce the review request naturally, without pressure
+• How to introduce a review request naturally

-• Sending a follow-up message with a direct link to the Google Business Profile review form
+• Sending a message with a direct link to the Google Business Profile review form

-The goal is a self-perpetuating loop – every week a handful of happy customers leave reviews, which supports local rankings, which leads to more enquiries and more happy customers.
+The goal is a self-perpetuating loop where, each month, a handful of customers leave reviews, which supports local rankings, leads to more enquiries and creates even more happy customers.

 A performance-based model that feels fair for small businesses